pramttl/playbench/README.md

 - geekbench

-The final output of this role which is printed out by ansible debug are 16 values:
+The final output of this role which is printed out by ansible debug are 17 values:

 ```
-# CPU Scores
+num_hosts  # num of hosts on which benchmark ran
 single-core-score
 multi-core-score
 single-core-integer